 Road trips are great and cab drivers can occasionally be interesting to chat with, but neither one really gives you complete insight into the everyday culture of the city you’re visiting.
 Riding the metro, you’ll see everything from people on their daily commutes to work to kids on their way to school to people transporting groceries home.
 You can get an idea of what the neighborhoods along the line are like, and outside the confines of a car, you’re much more likely to witness a few things worth re-telling post-trip.

-Are there negatives to public transit?
-Um, duh.
+There are many perks of public transportation.
+But are there negatives to public transit?
+Um, yeah.
 But when you’re really not loving the smell of the train car you chose or the person you’re stuck standing way-too-close to, think of all the things you can do with the money you saved by not taking a cab.
 That well-earned glass of wine at your next stop should turn things right around.